Charles Ardai: Career

-Right out of college, Ardai was hired by hedge fund DE Shaw.
+Soon after he graduated college, Ardai was hired by hedge fund D. E. Shaw.
 His first job at the firm was to set up its recruiting department, with a goal of hiring "people who really excel in one field or another."

 Sometime in the early 1990s, Shaw tasked Ardai and Jeff Bezos with coming up with potential online business ideas.
-While Ardai founded Juno, an internet company, in 1996 with DE Shaw as an investor; Bezos went on to found Amazon.com on his own.
+While Ardai founded Juno, an internet company, in 1996 with D. E. Shaw as an investor, Bezos went on to found Amazon.com on his own.
 After Juno was sold in 2001, Ardai and Max Phillips decided to start a publishing company to publish crime fiction in the pulp magazine style they grew up enjoying.
 That proposed company became Hard Case Crime, which published its first books in 2004.
+Hard Case's books were produced by Dorchester Publishing and Ardai's Winterfall, LLC between 2004 and 2010 and have been produced by Titan Books and Winterfall since 2011 (together with a related comics imprint launched in 2016).

 Ardai's writing has appeared in mystery magazines such as Ellery Queen's Mystery Magazine and Alfred Hitchcock's Mystery Magazine, gaming magazines such as Computer Gaming World and Electronic Games, and anthologies such as Best Mysteries of the Year and The Year's Best Horror Stories.
 Ardai has also edited numerous short story collections such as The Return of the Black Widowers, Great Tales of Madness and the Macabre, and Futurecrime.